ecotaxa/ecotaxa_front/docker/all_in_one/README.txt

 HOWTO:

-In same directory as present file:
+In same directory as present file, and a system-native shell (e.g. CMD.exe on windows):

 $ docker-compose -p portable up

 All services will bring up, and spit tons of errors as there is no database yet.

+In another shell, so the docker-compose still runs and provides output, list the created docker images:

+$ docker ps

+The back-end docker should appear in the list, and be running.
+Its name will likely be portable_ecotaxaback_1 or portable-ecotaxaback-1.

-Now build the DB, in another shell so the docker-compose still runs:
+Now build the DB, using the found name:

-$ docker exec -it portable_ecotaxaback_1 bash
+$ docker exec -it portable-ecotaxaback-1 bash
 root@97aab8baa6b0:/app# PYTHONPATH=. python cmds/manage.py db create --password mysecretpassword --db-name ecotaxa root@97aab8baa6b0:/app# PYTHONPATH=. python cmds/manage.py db build Adding user 'administrator' root@97aab8baa6b0:/app# exit

 The errors should stop in the first shell.
-You should be able to connect to http://localhost:8088 using administrator/ecotaxa
+You should now be able to connect to http://localhost:8088 using administrator/ecotaxa

+Before e.g. trying to import some data, it's better to fetch the official taxonomy tree, by using http://localhost:8088/taxo/browse/ (and waiting...)